Near shadings procedure

 Near shading calculations require the reconstitution of the exact geometry of the PV field and its environment, in the 3D-space.

 Assembly is done in a global perspective or plane view.
-Once this scene has been well established you can visualise shadows produced for any sun position or time-of-the-year.
-You can also run an animation of the shadow evolution over a given day.
+Once the scene is well established, you can visualize shadows produced for any sun position or time of year.
+You can also run an animation of shadow evolution over a given day.

-During simulation, the calculation of the shading factor for each hour would spend too much computing time.
-Therefore, the program establishes a table of shading factors in terms of the sun's height and azimuth.
-During simulation, the hourly shading factor can be calculated very fast by interpolation.
+During simulation, calculating the shading factor for each hour would require excessive computing time.
+Therefore, the program establishes a table of shading factors in terms of solar height and azimuth.
+During simulation, hourly shading factors can be calculated very quickly through interpolation.

-The iso-shading curves are a powerful information tool, that superimpose an estimatation of the shading factor on a sun's path height/azimuth diagram, allowing to estimate at a glance the shading effects according to the season and time-of-day.
+The iso-shading curves are a powerful information tool that superimpose an estimation of the shading factor on a sun path height/azimuth diagram, allowing quick assessment of shading effects according to season and time of day.

 The shading factor is applied to the beam component.
 The program also has to calculate the shading factor for the diffuse component (as well as the albedo), that is independent of the sun position and therefore constant over the year.